Esri/geodev-hackerlabs/data/import_data/lab.md

 ###Bonus
 * Try importing some of your own data.

+> note: ArcGIS Online supports a [*wide variety*](https://doc.arcgis.com/en/arcgis-online/reference/supported-items.htm) of file uploads, but only a select few can be used to publish [hosted feature services](https://doc.arcgis.com/en/arcgis-online/share-maps/publish-features.htm)

 * Explore the `Overview` and `Settings` tabs to control your layer.
 Explore the Share and Edit capabilities of each layer.
 * Explore the `Data`, `Visualization` and `Usage` tabs.